Supplements You Need to Build Muscle

 We are increasingly living in a world where our food intake is not as good as it used to be.
 The nutritional value of food has decreased due to the industrialization of agriculture, lack of time to cook fresh food, and the rise in convenience foods.
 We are also much more sedentary now, leading to an increase in weight and obesity rates.

-Therefore, dietary supplements provide an easy way to supplement your nutrient intake for those who don't want or can't change their habits.
+Therefore, dietary supplements provide an easy way to compliment your nutrient intake for those who don't want or can't change their habits.

 However, if you are wanting to build muscle, you may need more of certain nutrients that the average person who isn’t specifically looking to gain more strength and muscle mass.